dotsunited/Celebrate-JIRA-Issues-in-HipChat/README.md

 Now upload the App to Heroku.

-Check if the "REDIS_URL" environment variables is set.
+Check if the `REDIS_URL` environment variables is set.
 You can check that if you have installed the [Heroku Cli](https://devcenter.heroku.com/articles/heroku-command-line).
 If its installed on your local machine and if you're logged in type
 ```bash
 heroku config
 ```